 1-2-1 and Small Group Coaching

 1-2-1 coaching will usually start in the pool to analyse your technique and work on skills that need improving.
-The initial session is an hour and an half, so we have time to discuss your swimming experience, goals and any other relevant issues, as well as have an introduction to how Total Immersion swimming works.
+The initial session is an hour and an half, so we have time to discuss your swimming experience, goals and any other relevant issues, as well as have an introduction to how Weightless swimming can help you learn and improve.

 We start by asking you to swim a few lengths whilst being videoed from different angles.
 We then have a look at these videos and discuss what you are doing well and what improvement opportunities there are for your stroke.
 See Video Analysis page for more details.

 The rest of the session is dedicated to working on the necessary elements of your stroke.
-In Total Immersion coaching, we use a structured approach to improve technique, starting with foundational skills (balance, core stability, streamlining, breathing) and getting these right before moving on to more advanced skills (catch and possibly two beat kick).
+We use a structured approach to improve technique, starting with foundational skills and getting these right before moving on to more advanced skills.
 There is no point working on propulsion (speed) if you have poor body position and alignment causing large amounts of drag.
 You will end up working harder for hardly any gain.
 This is particularly relevant to triathletes who have to conserve as much energy as possible for the bike and run.